Emotional Messages Move People - Put Emotion into your Message Map

 Focus first on people’s emotions

 Let’s look at a Message Map that puts emotions first.
-For example, here’s the home base for a Children’s Museum:
+For example, here’s a Message Map for a children’s museum.:

-This home base message is “The Children’s Museum helps prepare kids for future success.”
-This home base message works because it paints a picture of kids growing up, reflects empathy for kids and stirs strong emotions.
+The main message is: “The Children’s Museum helps prepare kids for future success.”
+This message works because it paints a picture of kids growing up, reflects empathy for kids and stirs strong emotions.
 For the museum’s audience of parents with children, this message really resonates.

 What do people care about the most?
 A St. Louis Post-Dispatch study set out to determine which topic was most important to the newspaper’s readers.
 It wasn’t their families, children or God.
 “Instead, their answer was: ‘Me,'” said Dick Weiss, a former editor.